8 Ways to Leverage your Business’ Social Media Presence

 4. Engineer Positive Opinions

-The internet, being what it is, tends to attract at least as much negativity as it does positivity, that might be the greatest drawback of social media.
+The internet, being what it is, tends to attract at least as much negativity as it does positivity, which might be the greatest drawback of social media.
 However, that negativity has an upside.
 Think of it this way, would you rather you not hear from your audience altogether?
 Next time you get a negative review, talk to them and ask them how you can improve your product or their customer experience.

 5. Master The Algorithms